G Sathiyan and Harmeet Desai win men's double title at WTT Contender Tunis | Sports-Games

 - Tunisia

-Indian table tennis duo of G Sathiyan and Harmeet Desai notched up a dominating 3-1 win over Emmanual Lebesson and Alexandre Cassin in the summit clash to claim the men's doubles title at the WTT Contender Tunis here on Saturday.
+The Indian table tennis duo of G Sathiyan and Harmeet Desai on Saturday notched up their first international pro tour title with a dominating 3-1 win over Emmanual Lebesson and Alexandre Cassin in the men's double summit clash at the WTT Contender Tunis here.

 Sathiyan and Desai beat the French duo 11-9 4-11 11-9 11-6.

-The Indian duo pocketed the first game but they lost momentum and allowed the French pair to level the match.
+The Indian pair pocketed the first game but they lost momentum and allowed the French to level the match.

+Sathiyan and Desai, however, clawed their way back by taking the lead once again and then hardly broke a sweat in winning the fourth game and the title.

+''It is the first ever men's doubles international title for myself individually and as a pair (with Desai).
+We are playing together after a long time and it's fantastic to start off in a great manner with a gold medal in a pro tour title,'' Sathyan told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)